annafatkina/tcp-square-mean/README.md

 There are different log levels:

 * Err - print error level logs only,
-* Warnong - print errors and warnings,
+* Warning - print errors and warnings,
 * Info - print errors, warnings and info logs,
 * All - print all the logs, including debug level logs.

 The default level set in the server is `INFO`.

+## How to build